codeape2/netmockery/netmockery/documentation.md

 The first step in handling incoming request is to check the incoming request's request path.
 The request path is matched against each ``pathregex`` for all endpoints in the endpoint collection directory.

 Exactly one endpoint must match the request.
-If zero or more than one endpoint matches the incoming request, netmockery writes an error message to the console output, and returns nothing to the client.
+If zero endpoints matches the incoming request, netmockery writes an error message to the console output, and returns nothing to the client.
+If more than one endpoint matches the incoming request, netmockery writes an error message to the console output, and returns nothing to the client.

 The second and final step in the request matching process is to check the incoming request against the list of rules in ``responses``.
 The first rule that matches the request will be used for creating the response.
 If no rule matches the request, netmockery writes an error message to the console output and returns nothing to the client.

-The ``match`` paramter within the ``responses`` list can match requests using one of these methods:
+The ``match`` parameter within the ``responses`` list can match requests using one of these methods:

 ### Match any request